Walking Control Based on Step Timing Adaptation: Problem formulation and viability

 \subsection{Viability bound on the DCM offset}

-We now want to express the viability region for the LIPM model \cite{aubin1991viability,wieber2002stability,wieber2008viability} in terms of the DCM offset.
-Viability is generally intractable but fortunately, it is possible to characterize these bounds for the LIPM as it was first shown in \cite{koolen2012capturability} where the viability was characterized in terms of the $\infty$-step capturability region (i.e. the region of the DCM where the system remains capturable by an infinite number of steps).
-It is written as
+We now express the viability region of the LIPM \cite{aubin1991viability,wieber2002stability,wieber2008viability} in terms of the DCM offset.
+Computing the viability kernel is generally intractable but fortunately, it is possible to characterize these bounds for the LIPM as it was first shown in \cite{koolen2012capturability}, where it was characterized in terms of the $\infty$-step capturability region (i. e. the set of DCM/ICP states from which the system can come to a captured state by taking an infinite (or less) number of steps).
+The $\infty$-step capturability bound $d_{\infty}$ is written as \cite{koolen2012capturability}